The Process of Creating a Bronze Sculpture

 by the welding, and to rework the texture that was lost where the seams were made.

-After the artist is happy with how it all looks, the patina is applied.
-In this case,
+After the artist is happy with how the work looks, a chemical patina is applied to the raw bronze.

-it is a simple outdoor patina, for a pre-aged look, instead of the pale look of
+it is a simple outdoor patina, for a pre-aged look.

-the raw bronze.
-A coat of automotive wax was applied to the sculpture
+A coat of Johnsons' Paste Wax was applied to the sculpture

 Large stainless steel bolts were welded to the underside of the base for mounting.

-The next step is to have a crate made, and ship "happy dance" to it's new home.
+The final step is to have a crate made, and ship "happy dance" to it's new home.

 Back to the top of the page.